Rufian55/Docs/README.md

 # Docs
-Documention for various setup tasks for Ruffian Tech.
+Documention for various Developer tasks for RigidBody Tech LLC.